CI/CD: Components

 Automatic rollout of new software functionality.

 When these three processes occur in order, they may be described as a "CI/CD pipeline".

 Motivation

-CI/CD bridges the gaps between development and operation activities and teams by enforcing automation in building, testing and deployment of applications.
+CI/CD bridges the gaps between teams, development, and operation activities by enforcing automation in building, testing, and deployment of applications.
 CI/CD services compile the incremental code changes made by developers, then link and package them into software deliverables.
 Automated tests verify the software functionality, and automated deployment services deliver them to end users.
 The aim is to increase early defect discovery, increase productivity, and provide faster release cycles.
 The process contrasts with traditional methods where a collection of software updates were integrated into one large batch before deploying the newer version.